 Allergic rhinitis is a common problem which affects work performance, sleep and school attendance.
-It has significant NHS costs.
+Allergic rhinitis is the most common chronic disease in childhood.
+Undertreated allergic rhinitis impairs quality of life.
 It is a risk factor for the development of asthma and may contribute to poor asthma control.

 Allergic rhinitis may be categorised into: